 If you decide to only have a jukebox on the premises to provide music, you can forgo negotiating directly with the PROs and simply obtain a single license from the Jukebox License Office, which covers ASCAP, BMI, and SESAC repertoires.
 Many jukebox vendors include this license and its fee in the rental cost, but double check to make sure.

 Unless your establishment is exempt or you play music in the public domain, operators need to be careful about following copyright laws – or suffer the consequences.
 Playing a song without the correct PPL can mean fines ranging from $750 to $30,000 per violation – or even more if it’s found that the violation was willful.
 For example, Amici III Ristorante in Linden, New Jersey, had to pay $24,000 in fines for playing four songs, including the Rolling Stones’ “Brown Sugar,” without obtaining the necessary licensing.
-Hits like that don’t sound good for your bottom line, so do the right thing and get your PPLs in order before you pump up the volume.
+Hits like that don’t sound good for your bottom line, or for your restaurants’ operations, so do the right thing and get your PPLs in order before you pump up the volume.